 The Board Attorney shall in all instances prepare such written charges and procedural notification as are necessary.

-Additionally, in all instances, the Board Attorney shall, as required, act as legal advisor to the Tribunals.
+Additionally, in all instances, the Board Attorney shall, as required, act as legal advisor to the Tribunal.
 In the event that any student is represented by counsel, the Board Attorney shall be consulted and where, in his opinion, after consultation with the Superintendent it is appropriate, he may act as prosecuting attorney.
 This decision must be made on a case by case basis, dependent on the circumstances.
-Generally a public safety officer shall act as prosecutor.